yash-at-git/yash-at-git/README.md

 - 👋 Hi, I’m Yash
 - 🌱 I’m currently a student
-- 💞️ I’m looking for someone who can teach me
+- 💞️ I’m looking for someone to callaborate with
 -

 <!---